bmittelberger/dragonDB/cs240_final_proj/README.md

 Tests/benchmarks:

 1.)
 Scalability Tests
   a.)
 Large writes:
   If there are no files in the tests/ directory, navigate to the benchmarks directory and run `bash make_big_puts.sh`.
 Then, navigate back to the cs240_final_proj directory and run `bash test_speed_from_file.sh`.
 This test will demonstrate the scalability and speed of our key-value store.
+Keep in mind, when the MAX value in make_big_puts.sh is large, the writes tests can take up to an hour.

   b.)
 Large reads and writes:
   Navigate to the `cs_240_final_proj` directory.
-In src/main.cpp, in the main function around line 350, there are lines:
+In src/main.cpp, in the main function around line 358, there are lines:

+    test(threads, cores_used, num_cores, MIXED);
-    `test(threads, cores_used, num_cores, MIXED);`
+    test(threads, cores_used, num_cores, WR_ONLY);
-    `test(threads, cores_used, num_cores, R_ONLY);`
+    test(threads, cores_used, num_cores, R_ONLY);
-    `test(threads, cores_used, num_cores, STRONG);`
+    test(threads, cores_used, num_cores, STRONG);

-    Comment out the second R_ONLY line if you'd like to see the performance of how the database handles a mixed read-and-write workload.
+    Comment in the MIXED line if you'd like to see the performance of how the database handles a mixed read-and-write workload.
+You can adjust the number of operations by adjusting the int max parameter in void *mixed_gets_puts_test();

   c.)
 Large reads:
-	Navigate to the `cs_240_final_proj` directory, and in src/main.cpp, make sure the line test(threads, cores_used, num_cores, R_ONLY) is commented
-  in.
+  Before testing the performance of large reads, you need to make sure that a kv-store is populated with the kv-pairs that you plan to read.
+To do this, in src/main.cpp, comment out all lines but

+  test(threads, cores_used, num_cores, WR_ONLY);

+  Then, navigate to the cs240_final_proj directory and run ./dragonDB NUMTHREADS.
+Once this is done, go back into main, comment out test(threads, cores_used, num_cores, WR_ONLY);
+  and comment in
+  test(threads, cores_used, num_cores, R_ONLY);
+  This will give you the total time to conduct reads.

 2.)
 Durability Tests